-Impacts the immune system: Doxy also reduces inflammation in a more direct way, via its effects on the immune system.
-(It is worth pointing out, however, that this isn't a benefit exclusive to doxycycline, but rather something all tetracycline antibiotics do, as shown in a 2007 study.)
+Impacts the immune system: Doxy also reduces inflammation more directly via its effects on the immune system.
+(It is worth pointing out, however, that this isn't a benefit exclusive to doxycycline, but rather something all tetracycline antibiotics do, as shown in a 2007 study).
 "It blocks the recruitment of inflammatory blood cells and enzymes and messengers that drive skin inflammation," Zeichner explains.
 This double-whammy of anti-inflammatory benefits is why this drug reduces the redness and tenderness of active pimples, adds Carqueville.

 How to Use Doxycycline